WithSecureLabs/cloud-wiki/docs/aws/services/EC2.md

 aws ec2 describe-security-groups
 ```

-To get more information on rules applied to each security group of an EC2 instance, the following command can be used:
+To get more information on rules applied to a specific security group, the following command can be used:

 ```
 aws ec2 describe-security-group-rules --filter Name="group-id",Values="sg-testnumber"